Seteco/Somorrostro/Running-behind-apache.md

 </VirtualHost>
 ```

-Changes are applied by restarting apache.
+Changes are applied by reloading or restarting apache.